Lincoln Brain Injury Lawyer

-Competitive Athletics: As alluded to above, sports can lead to someone suffering a traumatic brain injury.
-Football seems to take a lot of the attention; however, it is more important to highlight the point that even elementary school children can sustain a concussion playing sports.
+- Competitive Athletics: As alluded to above, sports can lead to someone suffering a traumatic brain injury.
+Football seems to take a lot of attention; however, it is more important to highlight the point that even elementary school children can sustain a concussion playing sports.
 With this in mind, it is vital for anyone playing competitive sports to take the proper safety precautions every time out.
 Furthermore, remain hydrated so that there isn’t a loss of focus during the run of play.
 This is how injuries happen.

-Pedestrian Injuries: Without a doubt, pedestrians can get hit by bicycles and motor vehicles while crossing the street.
+- Pedestrian Injuries: Without a doubt, pedestrians can get hit by bicycles and motor vehicles while crossing the street.
 This can lead to numerous injuries, including neurological damage.
 If someone strikes their skull on the sidewalk, pavement, or another vehicle, they can suffer serious brain damage.
-It could even lead to an intracerebral hemorrhage.
+It could even lead to intracerebral hemorrhage.
 This could cause serious consequences for the patient and their loved ones.

-Injuries at Work: There are many careers that place employees at risk for head injuries.
+- Injuries at Work: Many careers place employees at risk for head injuries.
 For example, anyone who works at a great height is at risk of falling.
 Think about people who build skyscrapers, those who repair power lines, and people who work on the roofs of people’s houses.
 On the other hand, brain injuries aren’t limited to jobs of manual labor.
 Even a tumble down the staircase could lead to brain damage.
-People should keep their wits about them at all times.The First Steps in a Brain Injury Case
+People should keep their wits about them at all times.

 When a medical professional has concern for a traumatic brain injury, the most important moments are going to be the ones immediately after the injury is sustained.
 These steps are going to happen rapidly, and knowledge of these steps will help the patient and their family understand what is going on:

 - Stabilize the Patient First: The doctor is going to assess the patient’s vitals first.
 The physician will check to make sure the patient’s heart is beating, that they are breathing on their own, and that their airway is intact.
 Next, the doctor will look at the patient’s oxygen saturation and blood pressure to ensure that oxygen is reaching the body’s vital organs, such as the brain.
 If the patient cannot breathe at all, they could be intubated.

-Neurological Assessment: Then, the physician will assess the symptoms specific to the brain injury.
+- Neurological Assessment: Then, the physician will assess the symptoms specific to brain injury.
 Sight, hearing, motor, and sensory functions will be examined.
 The patient will be asked to perform a few quick mental tasks while also being asked to perform some physical maneuvers.
 If there is a concern for a serious injury, imaging, such as an MRI, could be warranted.
 Bleeding, swelling, and bruising could be seen on this scan.

-Surgery Could be Necessary: If there is an immediate concern for a serious complication, such as a herniation, the patient could be sent to the operating room.
+- Surgery Could be Necessary: If there is an immediate concern for a serious complication, such as a herniation, the patient could be sent to the operating room.
 There, neurosurgeons could be asked to perform a craniotomy to relieve the pressure inside of the head until the swelling goes down.
-This could prevent a lethal herniation.The Financial Side
+This could prevent lethal herniation.

 Unfortunately, medical care for brain injuries is not cheap.
 There are many sources of bills, including:

-Medical Care: Medical care of any brain injury is expensive; however, this could be taken to another level if surgery and an ICU stay will be needed.
+- Medical Care: Medical care of any brain injury is expensive; however, this could be taken to another level if surgery and an ICU stay will be needed.

-Rehabilitation Visits: After the patient has been discharged, visits to rehab professionals could be necessary.
+- Rehabilitation Visits: After the patient has been discharged, visits to rehab professionals could be necessary.
 Some insurance providers may not cover these visits.

-Chronic Complications: Unfortunately, many patients wind up with chronic complications that may preclude their ability to go back to work.
+- Chronic Complications: Unfortunately, many patients wind up with chronic complications that may preclude their ability to go back to work.
 What happens if families reach a lifetime limit on their insurance plans?

-These are only a few of the many sources of financial stress that families could feel following a traumatic brain injury.
-Contact a Lincoln CA brain injury lawyer to help recover compensation for your future medical needs and other expenses.Legal Professionals are Available
+These are some of the many sources of financial stress that families could face following a traumatic brain injury.
+Contact an injury lawyer to help recover compensation for your future medical needs and other expenses.Lincoln Brain Accident FAQ

-I’m Ed Smith, a Lincoln CA Brain Injury Lawyer.
-If you or someone you love has suffered a brain injury, please call me at (916) 921-6400 for friendly, free advice.
+If you or someone you love has suffered a brain injury, please call our experienced Lincoln brain injury lawyers at (916) 921-6400 or (808) 404-5400 for friendly, free advice.

 :dr bw [cs 1055]